WoodyLinwc/Random-Generator-React-Native/README.md

 # Random-Generator-React-Native

-An intuitive and fun project that helps you understand a little bit about React Router and React Hooks (useState, useEffect) by showing you three ways of getting and displaying data.
+An intuitive and fun project that helps you understand a little bit about Expo Router and React Hooks (useState, useEffect) by showing you three ways of getting and displaying data.

 1. Online API (Unsplash API)
 2. Local JSON file (cityData.json)